Indigenous Student Application Program

 Please submit the following additional materials along with all other admission requirements as part of your application through the Ontario Medical Schools Application Service (OMSAS):

-- The ISAP Personal Essay explains your community connectedness or intended future community involvement.
+- The ISAP Personal Essay explaining your community connectedness or intended future community involvement.
 This essay must be 250 words or less.

 - a copy of a Status or Treaty Card